1productaweek/blog/content/products/zeplo/index.md

 ### Day 12
 Tuesday, 30 June 2020

 Wow, adding billing is hard.
-I thought I could copy a lot of this from Snapboard, but it turns out that Ralley has quite a different pricing modal AND Snapboard didn't actually enforce limits.
+I thought I could copy a lot of this from Snapboard, but it turns out that Zeplo has quite a different pricing modal AND Snapboard didn't actually enforce limits.
 I've also been reviewing the pricing stragey and this is what I've come up with

  - [x] Add billing
  - [x] Create e-mail templates for onboarding, etc